Zahida Rahemtulla grew up in a big family in Burnaby on the unceded

 pursuing professional training to join the industry at a later age in life and help fill

-Nightswimming Theatre and Talk Is Free Theatre.
+current shortages, most recently with Nightswimming Theatre and Talk Is Free Theatre.

-Zahida enjoys teaching very much and is currently an instructor in the Community
+Zahida enjoys teaching and is currently an instructor at Capilano University, where she